abrasive/shairport/README.md

 At the time of writing, OpenWrt trunk does not support USB audio well on the Raspberry Pi.

-Shairport Sync runs rather well on FreeBSD using either the ALSA or `sndio` sound systems.
+Shairport Sync runs natively on FreeBSD using the `sndio` sound system.

 Shairport Sync runs on Ubuntu, OpenWrt, Debian, Arch Linux, Fedora and FreeBSD inside VMWare Fusion on a Mac, but synchronisation in inaccurate — possibly because the sound card is being emulated.

-Shairport Sync will output to `alsa` cards, to standard output and to pipes using appropriate backends.
+Shairport Sync will output to `alsa` and `sndio` cards, to standard output and to pipes using appropriate backends.
 You can try compiling additional backends in as you wish, but it definitely will not work properly with them.
 Maybe someday...

 For information about changes and updates, please refer to the RELEASENOTES.md file in the distribution.